Tiger FM

 By Ronald Ssemagonja

 President Yoweri Museveni of Uganda and Kenya’s President William Ruto yesterday presided over the groundbreaking ceremony of the USD 500 million Devki Mega Steel Plant in Tororo District, marking a major step toward job creation and industrialisation in the region.
-The project, led by investor Dr. Narendra Raval, is expected to employ more than 15,000 Ugandans and expand economic opportunities for both countries.
+The project, led by investor Dr Narendra Raval, is expected to employ more than 15,000 Ugandans and expand economic opportunities for both countries.

 In his remarks, President Museveni hailed the project as a step toward Africa’s economic liberation.

 Museveni thanked President Ruto for encouraging the investor to choose East Africa and noted that Uganda’s abundant raw materials make it a strategic location.
-He also cautioned communities against delaying projects over compensation disputes, assuring them that government would handle such matters.
+He also cautioned communities against delaying projects over compensation disputes, assuring them that the government would handle such matters.